-Examples of specific models that could be placed on the branches of the taxonomy appear at the far right of the diagram.
-Mixed, univariate, time-independent input models have "empirical/trace-driven" given as a possible model.
-All of the branches include this particular model.
 A trace-driven input model simply generates a process that is identical to the collected data values so as not to rely on a parametric model.
 A simple example is a sequence of arrival times collected over a 24-hour time period.
-The tracedriven input model for the arrival process is generated by having arrivals occur at the same times as the observed values.
+The trace-driven input model for the arrival process is generated by having arrivals occur at the same times as the observed values.

 The upper half of the taxonomy contains models that are independent of time.
 These models could have been called Monte Carlo models.
 Models are classified by whether there is one or several variables of interest, and whether the distribution of these random variables is discrete, continuous, or contains both continuous and discrete elements.
 Examples of univariate discrete models include the binomial distribution and a degenerate distribution with all of its mass at one value.
-Examples of continuous distributions include the normal distribution and an exponential distribution with a random parameter Λ (see, for example, Martz and Waller 1982).
+Examples of continuous distributions include the normal distribution and an exponential distribution with a random parameter $\Lambda$ (see, for example, Martz and Waller 1982).
+Bézier curves (Flanigan-Wagner and Wilson 1993) offer a unique combination of the parametric and nonparametric approaches.
+An initial distribution is fitted to the data set, then the modeler decides whether differences between the empirical and fitted models represent sampling variability or an aspect of the distribution that should be included in the input model.

-Examples of k-variable multivariate input models (Johnson 1987) include a sequence of k independent binomial random variables, a multivariate normal distribution with mean μ and variance-covariance matrix Σ and a bivariate exponential distribution (Barlow and Proschan 1981).
+Examples of k-variable multivariate input models (Johnson 1987, Wilson 1997) include a sequence of k independent binomial random variables, a multivariate normal distribution with mean $\mu$ and variance-covariance matrix $\Sigma$ and a bivariate exponential distribution (Barlow and Proschan 1981).